oslabs-beta/synapse/README.md

 #### Server Setup

-1. Within the server file, require synapse and invoke it, passing in the directory containing your resource definitions.
+1. Within the server file, require Synapse and invoke it, passing in the directory containing your resource definitions.

 ```javascript
 const path = require('path');